KevinHerklotz/eastereck/README.md

 #### brokenglass
 You think you broke your screen glass!
 Even with the sound of breaking glass.

-#### neonflicker
-Alternating neon colors that will make your eyes bleed.

 #### flicker
 Screen will flicker like an old television.